conan-io/conan-center-index/README.md

 ### CI Notes

-* Only pushes to the `master` branch upload packages to the `conan-entos-iui-prod` repository.
+* Only pushes to the `entos-master` branch upload packages to the `conan-entos-iui-prod` repository.
 Other branches push to the `conan-entos-iui-dev` repository.

 * Only recipes (the python files) are uploaded.
 Binary packages should be built by the consuming application or library.